0xdatawolf001/useful-crypto-dashboards/readme.md

 ### Governance
 1. [Tally](https://www.tally.xyz/explore): Explore various governance proposals at the moment
 2. [Snapshot](https://snapshot.box/#/explore): Another tool to see governance proposals
+3. [EIP Tools](https://eip.tools/): See EIP discussions at a glance

 ### Blockchain Related
 1. [Client Diversity](https://clientdiversity.org/): Measures the diversity and dominance of various consensus and execution clients